-- A. Shopfronts, including signage and illumination, should complement and enhance the character, proportions, materials and detailing, wider street-scene, and the building of which it forms a part.
+- A. Where planning permission is required, shopfronts, including signage and illumination, should complement and enhance the character, proportions, materials and detailing, wider street-scene, and the building of which it forms a part.
 Canopies, blinds and security shutters, where acceptable in principle, are encouraged to be appropriate to the character of the shopfront and the surrounding context within which it is located.
-Large illuminated fascias and external security grilles should only be allowed in exceptional circumstances (see Shopfront Guidance in Annex 1). - B. Proposals for advertisements and signage should avoid harm to the character and appearance of individual buildings and streets having regard to the interests of amenity and public safety.
+Large illuminated fascias and external security grilles should only be allowed in exceptional circumstances (see Shopfront Guidance in Annex 1). - B. Where planning permission is required, proposals for advertisements and signage should avoid harm to the character and appearance of individual buildings and streets having regard to the interests of amenity and public safety.

-Policy RLE3 Improve and Enhance the Public Realm of Retail/Cultural Activity Sites
+Policy RLE3 Improve Public Realm

-- A. Developments of 10 residential units or 150 sq metres of retail or employment space or more should seek to provide public realm improvements that enhance the vitality of the retail sites.
+- A. Major development should seek to provide public realm improvements that enhance the vitality of the retail sites.
 In addition to Policy CI3, proposals in respect of retail sites should: - 1.
 Improve the public realm by linking sites and aiding connectivity. - 2.
 Incorporate best practice in inclusive design to facilitate mobility and accessibility for all. - 3.
 Give priority to pedestrians and cyclists in line with the Healthy Streets Approach. - 4.
-Provide an appealing, healthy space with provision for green outdoor infrastructure in the Leegate Centre, the Lee Green junction, Lee High Road, Staplehurst Road, Manor Lane, Manor Park and Burnt Ash Road/Burnt Ash Hill.
+Provide an appealing, healthy space with provision for green outdoor infrastructure, particularly in the retail centers shown on figure 12